liteflow-labs/starter-kit/README.md

   - Search users
 - Explore NFTs, collections and users with filtering and sorting systems
   - Explore NFTs
+    - Filter by chains
-    - filter by status
+    - Filter by status
-    - filter by price
+    - Filter by price
-    - filter by collection
+    - Filter by collection
-    - filter by traits
+    - Filter by traits
     - sort by dates
   - Explore collections
-    - filter by chains
+    - Filter by chains
-    - sort by volumes
+    - Sort by volumes
   - Explore users
 - Native currency and ERC20 support
 - List NFTs on sale